 3 TBSP Organic Extra Virgin Olive Oil

 2 tsp Sea Salt

 Start by preparing your carrots and zucchini.
 I opted to peel the carrots before slicing them.
 Be sure to slice them very thin, as they don’t cook for very long.
-It’s OK if you mess up and have some thick ones.
+It’s OK if you mess up and have a few thick ones.
 I did 🙂 For the zucchini, I like to create several slices, then stack them, then quarter them.
-It does mean though that once you add them to the pan, you have to break apart the pieces that are stuck together.
+If you use this method, you’ll need It does mean though that once you add them to the pan, you have to break apart the pieces that are stuck together.

 Heat a large non-stick pan on medium-high heat (375) and add your oil.
 Once hot, add the carrots and zucchini.
 Allow them to cook, and let the zucchini brown a bit.
 After 10 minutes, add the other ingredients and cook for an addition 3 to 5 minutes.
 Turn the heat off and serve over what ever you’d like.
 You can use wheat pasta, gluten free pasta, rice, cauliflower rice, bread, toast, sweet potato toast, you get the idea.
 The goal is to create a delicious sauce that can be served over whatever is safe for you.